 Texts and resources

-Features of Turkish language use
+Features of Hindi language use

 Level of support

 Differentiated support is required for learners with different levels of oracy and literacy proficiency.
 All learners require opportunities to review and consolidate learning; different degrees of balance between consolidation work and provision of more challenging tasks ensure learners at different levels are catered for.
 Teachers provide scaffolding, modelling and material and resource support for the development of fluency and accuracy in spoken language and of grammatical and literacy capabilities.
-Learners are supported to develop autonomy as language learners and users, and to self-monitor and adjust language in response to their experience in different communicative contexts.
-They are encouraged to engage critically with resources such as websites and translating tools and other resources designed to strengthen their receptive and productive language use.
+Learners are supported to develop autonomy as language learners and users and to self-monitor and adjust language in response to their experience in different communicative contexts.
+They are encouraged to engage critically with resources such as websites, translating tools and other resources designed to strengthen their receptive and productive language use.